2018 Washington State Energy Code

 Duct Testers

-This list of duct testers includes individuals who attended the one-day duct testing training offered by the WSU Energy Program or completed the online training, and meet the minimum requirements to test ducts for the WSEC.
+This list of duct testers includes individuals who attended the one-day duct testing training offered by the WSU Energy Program or completed the online training and meet the minimum requirements to test ducts for the WSEC.
+If you are interested in being certified as a duct tester by the WSU Energy Program, please see the Duct Testing and Design information on our Training Opportunities webpage.

-Technicians who can verify that they have successfully completed duct testing training provided by the Northwest ENERGY STAR Program or Performance Tested Comfort Systems (PTCS) may also be qualified to test ducts under the WSEC.
+Technicians who can verify that they have successfully completed duct testing training provided by the Northwest ENERGY STAR Program may also be qualified to test ducts under the WSEC.

 Home Energy Raters (HERS)

-For information about Home Energy Raters, please see the Building Efficiency webpage.
+For information about Home Energy Raters, see the Building Efficiency webpage.